confluentinc/ksql/docs/operate-and-deploy/installation/server-config/config-reference.md

 ### ksql.suppress.buffer.size.bytes

 Bound the number of bytes that the buffer can use for suppression.
 Negative size means the buffer will be unbounded.
-If the buffer exceeds its max capacity, it will gracefully shut down the application.
+If the maximum capacity is exceeded, the query will be terminated.

 ksqlDB Server Settings
 ----------------------